vmcodess/vmcodess/README.md

 <h1 align="center">Hi 👋, I'm Vlad</h1>
 <h3 align="center">A software developer from Toronto</h3>

-- 🔭 I’m currently looking for a job as a **In anything IT -> Talk to people from other departments and transition into DevOPS or Cybersecurity!**
+- 🔭 I’m currently looking for a job for **In anything IT -> Talk to people from other departments and transition into DevOPS or Cybersecurity!
+(Probably CyberSecurity - I find it more interesting :))**

-- 🌱 I’m currently learning **a bunch of sh*t**
+- 🌱 I’m currently learning **a bunch of sh*t.
+Following the roadmap.sh for Cyber Security.**

 - ⚡ Fun fact **I love to explore new hobbies!
 Right now I am 3D designing and 3D printing + making my own electronics project!
 Currently making an Air Quality Sensor to send data to HomeAssistant :)**